interstitialRedirectModalTitle

 In July 2019, TNC announced the acquisition of 253,000 acres in the Central Appalachians.
 The Cumberland Forest Project is TNC’s largest-ever conservation effort in the eastern United States, protecting sweeping forest landscapes across two parcels, one in Southwest Virginia and one along the Kentucky and Tennessee border.

-The project has its roots in the Clinch Valley, building on the program's successes and lessons learned in community based conservation, sustainable forestry and carbon markets.
+The project has its roots in the Clinch Valley, building on the program's successes and lessons learned in community-based conservation, sustainable forestry and carbon markets.

-Safeguarding this vast stretch of forest tackles climate change on two fronts: by storing millions of tons of carbon dioxide and by connecting a migratory corridor that scientists believe could be one of North America’s most important “escape routes” as plant and animal species shift their ranges to cooler climates.
+Managing this vast stretch of forest tackles climate change on two fronts: by storing millions of tons of carbon dioxide and by connecting a migratory corridor that scientists believe could be one of North America’s most important “escape routes” as plant and animal species shift their ranges to cooler climates.

 In August, 2019 TNC took another historic step with the announcement of the largest open space easement ever recorded in the Commonwealth.
 The partnership between TNC, the Virginia Department of Forestry (VDOF) and the Virginia Department of Environmental Quality (DEQ) permanently protects 22,856 acres of forest land in Russell County in southwest Virginia.